Chapel of St John the Evangelist, Auckland: Modifications

-The chapel was designed by Frederick Thatcher and built at a cost of £330.
-The belfry was added in the early 1870s.
-In 1959, the Chapel was enlarged by extending it to the west and matched the original kauri and tōtara timber.
+The belfry, designed by Archdeacon Philip Walsh, was added in the early 1870s under John Kinder while he was warden of the college.
+In 1959, the Chapel was enlarged by extending it to the west by 10ft and matched the original kauri and tōtara timber.
+This extension was undertaken by architects Patterson, Lewis & Sutcliffe, and on the north side, an additional vestry was added.
+There are also several memorial windows to those associated with the college.

 The altar dates from 1934 and the altar candlesticks are made from wood from St Botolph's Church, Boston, Lincolnshire.
 The bell is made from metal from bells originally in York Minster.